Drake-Sponsored Public Service Internships for Summer-Paid

 (You will have to complete the application, print it and scan it into your computer in order to attach it as a pdf to your application email.)Deadlines/Process

-May 1, 2013, but decisions will be made on a rolling basis.
+Decisions will be made on a rolling basis.
 Applicants are encouraged to get their applications in early.
 Applications should be submitted electronically to Iowa Children’s Justice at IowaChildrens.Justice@iowacourts.gov.
 The subject line of the message should be “Fellowship Application.”
 Important Information for Students Who Will Earn Academic Credit for Their Summer Externship

 An American Bar Association accreditation standard prohibits students from both getting compensated for and earning credit for externships.
 “Compensation” is defined very broadly, and may include awards made under these grant programs.
 However, funding used to “cover expenses reasonably related to the externship” will not be considered as compensation.
 Even though a student may receive a summer financial aid package to help fund the tuition and other expenses, we understand that not all expenses may be covered or even permitted under federal loan eligibility guidelines.
 Please be aware that if you are awarded funding under this application process, and you are getting academic credit for your externship, you will be required to keep track of your actual expenses that are associated with the externship.
 At or near the end of the summer, you will be required to submit documentation of actual expenses that are not covered by loans or other sources and that will be covered, therefore, by awards under this application process.

-Summer Charles & Joseph Howard Fellowships (2-4 internships)
+Summer Charles & Joseph Howard Fellowships

 For more than a decade the Law School has funded Charles & Joseph Howard Fellowships in the Drake Legal Clinic through the earnings from the students’ work in providing representation under the Legal Clinic’s grant with the Iowa State Public Defender’s Office, and that is the plan again this summer.
-The availability of contract funds will determine how many, if any, Howard Fellowships can be awarded in 2011.
+The availability of contract funds will determine how many, if any, Howard Fellowships can be awarded.
 Typically, these earnings have been sufficient to award two to four Fellowships; Fellowship awards are made by the Director of Clinical Programs, in consultation with the Director of the Criminal Defense Clinic.
 Students must have a 2.00 law school CGPA.
 Howard Fellows are certified under the Iowa Supreme Court Student Practice Rule

 .
 Fellows must commit to a minimum of ten weeks and 200 hours of client representation